GLOSSARY

 - Nitrous oxide (N2O = 265 eqCO2), is released mainly due to agricultural inputs (pesticides and fertilisers), the chemical industry and fossil fuel combustion.

-Regenerative agriculture
+Regenerative Agriculture

 Regenerative agriculture is a holistic approach to food and farming systems.
-It focuses on dynamically implementing sustainable agricultural practices, enhancing soil health and biodiversity and improving the water cycle, while reducing the use of synthetic inputs and increasing farmers yields.
+It focuses on dynamically implementing sustainable agricultural practices, therefore enhancing soil health and biodiversity and improving the water cycle, while reducing the use of synthetic inputs and increasing farmers yields.

 One of the key benefits of regenerative agriculture is its ability to sequester and capture carbon dioxide (CO2) from the atmosphere.